Welcome to

 I-CREWS

-Idaho Community-engaged Resilience for Energy-Water Systems (I-CREWS) is a $24 million NSF EPSCoR research project that aims to address the impact of climate, population, and technological change on energy-water (E-W) systems.
+Idaho Community-engaged Resilience for Energy-Water Systems (I-CREWS) is a $24 million NSF EPSCoR research project that aims to address the consequences of meteorological, population, and technological change on energy-water (E-W) systems.

 Why is this research important?

 Water and energy systems rely upon one another.
 In Idaho, water generates more energy through hydropower than other sources (e.g., natural gas, wind, solar).
 Energy is needed for many uses, including irrigating crops and delivering water to humans.
-But drought and climate change limit water availability.
+But drought and variability in rainfall limit water availability.
 Idaho will need to balance its demands on these two interdependent resources as the state’s population increases, technology advances and community priorities evolve.

 Collaborators